Today, I want to discuss the importance of suffering in silence, so you have the strength needed to resolve your issues.

 “We were promised sufferings.
 They were part of the program.
 We were even told, ‘Blessed are they that mourn,’ and I accept it.
 I’ve got nothing that I hadn’t bargained for.
 Of course, it is different when the thing happens to oneself, not to others, and in reality, not imagination.” – C.S.
 Lewis

-The woman’s behavior bothered me, but I did not display my emotions to her.
 While walking back to class, I processed how I felt.
 I was upset and offended.
-But in that one crucial moment, I was able to control my emotions, and that controlling has trained me to process other emotional challenges maturely.
+The woman’s behavior bothered me, but I did not display my emotions.
+But in that one crucial moment, I was able to control my feelings, and that control has trained me to process other emotional challenges maturely.

 When our first reaction to minor injustices is to complain, we weaken our emotional stability.
 However, you strengthen your emotional stability by “suffering in silence” during small struggles.
 Practice with smaller problems, and you’ll maintain emotional control during more significant battles.